tannerduve/mock_a_mockingbird/README.md

 This repository contains the formalization of the book content with the puzzles formalized as lemmas to be proven in Lean.
 Solution files are also included for reference

 ## Getting Started
-To begin exploring and solving the puzzles, navigate to MockAMockingbird > src.
+To begin exploring the forest, navigate to MockAMockingbird > src.

 ## Progress
 Note that this project is currently a work in progress.
 At present, only the first problem set from Chapter 9 has been formalized.